 “It was incredible to think that I was likely the first person to hold those documents in decades.” —Matthew Longfellow

-Class of 2018 Marburn graduate, Matthew Longfellow, now a Sophomore at Capital University is studying History with minors in Film and Media Production and Youth Ministry.
-He’s also a part of a team who produced the documentary, “Dear Miss Conrad, Capital University in WWII”, a student-led production compiled from historic university archival materials, letters to and from Capital’s faculty, soldiers, and students, and personal interviews conducted and analyzed by Capital University students.
+Class of 2018 Marburn graduate, Matthew Longfellow, now a graduate of Capital University studied History with minors in Film and Media Production and Youth Ministry.
+During his time at Capital he also was a part of a team who produced the documentary, “Dear Miss Conrad, Capital University in WWII”, a student-led production compiled from historic university archival materials, letters to and from Capital’s faculty, soldiers, and students, and personal interviews conducted and analyzed by Capital University students.

 The documentary tells the story of Capital University, a school with German-Lutheran roots, during World War II and shows how the university struggled to distinguish its identity from the Holocaust during that time.